ibexa/documentation-developer/docs/guide/siteaccess.md

 ### Mapping to internal settings

-Semantic configuration must always be mapped to internal key/value settings within the `ServiceContainer`.
+Semantic configuration must always be mapped to internal key/value settings within the service container.
-This is usually done in the DIC extension.
+This is usually done in the service container extension.

 For SiteAccess-aware settings, new `ConfigurationProcessor` and `Contextualizer` classes have been introduced to ease the process.